Sample Analysis at Mars: Subsystems

 The SAM has three subsystems: the 'chemical separation and processing laboratory', for enrichment and derivatization of the organic molecules of the sample; the sample manipulation system (SMS) for transporting powder delivered from the MSL drill to a SAM inlet and into one of 74 sample cups.
 The SMS then moves the sample to the SAM oven to release gases by heating to up to 1000 °C; and the pump subsystem to purge the separators and analysers.
+Of the 74 sample cups, 6 are used for calibration, 9 are reserved for 'wet chemistry' experiments, and 59 are dry cups for standard use (for use in Evolved Gas Analysis experiments).
+The wet and dry cups are single-use to prevent contamination; 29 of the dry cups had been used by February 2017.
+There are two types of wet chemistry experiments, tetramethylammonium hydroxide (TMAH; 2 cups) and N-methyl-N-(tert-butyldimethylsilyl)trifluoroacetamide (MTBSTFA; 7 cups), of which 1 TMAH and 3 MTBSTFA have been used as of January 2025.

 The Space Physics Research Laboratory at the University of Michigan built the main power supply, command and data handling unit, valve and heater controller, filament/bias controller, and high voltage module.
 The uncooled infrared detectors were developed and provided by the Polish company VIGO Photonics.